< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 By the 1860s, chemists had much better knowledge of the elements and their properties, giving them a better basis for organizing the elements into a consistent scheme.
 In 1864, an English chemist named John Alexander Reina Newlands (1837:1898) constructed a table of the elements, but few chemists were impressed: although his table did manage to organize some elements by common properties, other elements were forced into the table arbitrarily, and the general reaction was that Newlands was simply finding coincidences in what amounted to "noise".

-No more ringing endorsement of Mendeleyev's concepts could be conceived, and he remains one of the giants of chemistry.
+No more ringing endorsement of Mendeleev's concepts could be conceived, and he remains one of the giants of chemistry.
 His table turned out to be no arbitrary scheme of pigeonholing the elements; it provided not only a system that mirrored what the next century would show to be the underlying internal structure of atoms, but also predicted the existence of previously unknown elements from vacancies in the table.
-Mendeleyev's creation was a perfect example of a strong scientific theory, yielding both useful organization of information and predictive power.
-A German chemist named Julius Lothar Meyer (1830:1895) actually came up with a scheme similar to Mendeleyev's in parallel, but Meyer failed to publish until 1870, resulting in a long priority dispute.
-Today, Mendeleyev is generally credited as the inventor of the concept.
+Mendeleev's creation was a perfect example of a strong scientific theory, yielding both useful organization of information and predictive power.
+A German chemist named Julius Lothar Meyer (1830:1895) actually came up with a scheme similar to Mendeleev's in parallel, but Meyer failed to publish until 1870, resulting in a long priority dispute.
+Today, Mendeleev is generally credited as the inventor of the concept.

 BACK_TO_TOP